Jeff Jarrett: Impact Wrestling

+All Elite Wrestling

+In November 2022, Jarrett signed with All Elite Wrestling (AEW) as an in-ring talent and as a Director of Business Development.
+According to Jarrett and Khan, one of Jarrett's responsibilities as Director of Business Development was to help expand AEW's live event schedule and prepare the company to run house shows, and on February 1, 2023, AEW announced they would begin house shows titled AEW House Rules.
+AEW's first House Rules event took place on March 18 at the Hobart Arena in Troy, Ohio.
+In January 2026, it was reported that Jarrett was no longer serving in a backstage office role within AEW and had transitioned to a talent-only role.

 Other ventures

 In a December 2021 news release from the Prospect League, Jarrett was among several members of an ownership group to purchase the Springfield Sliders, a collegiate summer league baseball team based in Springfield, Illinois, temporarily naming it Capital City Baseball until a name was determined.

 In February 2022, the ownership group announced the name of the Springfield Lucky Horseshoes after receiving input.
 Since the announcement, Jarrett has been active in the Springfield area promoting the team, which marked its 14th season in 2022 and the first season since its rebrand.

 On March 4, 2025, Jarrett is among the investors of the revived Acclaim Entertainment, a video game publisher that originally existed from 1987 to 2004.

+Jarrett was named managing partner of the Nashville Kats arena football team in March 2026.

 Other media

 In 1993, Jarrett had a small cameo role in the Michael J. Fox movie Life With Mikey, appearing alongside Jerry Lawler as a wrestler named "Evil Eye".

 In 2005, Jarrett made a guest appearance on the comedy show Blue Collar TV.

 TNA announced that on April 14, 2009, the first-ever Jarrett DVD release would be a four-disc set, including his best TNA matches and moments, a lengthy and candid interview on his life, career, and TNA Wrestling, rare photos, and guest commentary, among others.

 He is a playable character in WCW vs. the World, WWF Attitude, WWF WrestleMania 2000, WCW Backstage Assault, TNA Impact!, and TNA Wrestling Impact!.

 In 2018, Jarrett appeared in the music video "Dr. Dare Rides Again" for the pop punk band Send Request.

 In May 2021, Jarrett along with co-host Conrad Thompson began the podcast My World with Jeff Jarrett discussing a wide variety of subjects from Jarrett's professional wrestling career.